 Gels and creams are one of the most popular methods for treating low testosterone.
-And many doctors swear by its ability to raise testosterone.
+They are reliable and are among the simplest methods to self-administer.

-And the reason they’re so popular is because they’re simple to use.
-They are typically applied to the skin first thing in the morning.
+Transdermal gels and creams are typically applied to the skin first thing in the morning.
 Areas of application include; shoulders, upper arms and scrotum.
-Gels and creams tends to come in concentrations of 1,2,5 and 10%.
+Gels and creams tend to come in concentrations of 1,2,5 and 10%.

 - Easy to use and apply

-- Absorption through skin causes testosterone levels to fluctuate, thereby closely mimicking the body’s own production
+- Absorption through the skin causes testosterone levels to fluctuate, thereby closely mimicking the body’s own production

-- Absorption through skin may be inefficient due to factors like sweat and food consumption
+- Absorption through the skin may be inefficient due to factors like sweat and food consumption

 - May produce oily skin due to elevation of DHT

 - Unable to wash or engage in vigorous exercise for several hours after application